pol-valero/openrover-robotic-platform/README.md

 | ![](/images/monitor_screen_demo.gif) | ![](/images/web_dashboard_demo.gif) |

 ### Longer demo video
 Here is a longer demo video where some of the possible movements can be seen: https://www.youtube.com/watch?v=uD4_qy3aUkQ

+### More images
+On the [sciencefairs and makerfaires images](images/sciencefairs_and_makerfaires_images/) folder, there are some more images of the rover in action as well as an image detailing how the rover can be disassembled for easier transport.

 ## Take it to the next level
 Now it is your time to build upon the OpenRover platform.
 One of the cores ideas behind OpenRover is that people who replicate the project are able to modify and improve the platform, as it is designed to be very modular and extensible, specially on the software related side.